AndreasTraut/Algorithms-Data-Structures-and-Coding/README.md

 ### 1. Python-Examples

-I solved several problems, which require algorithmic thinking (e.g. recursion) or knowledge about data-structures (e.g. casses) and share my solutions as `.py` Pyhton-Files here.
+I solved several problems, which require algorithmic thinking (e.g. recursion) or knowledge about data-structures (e.g. casses) and I shared my solutions as `.py` Pyhton-Files here.
 These problems are for example:

 - Find the K nearest points to the origin, given some points in the plane.